Data-driven health & wellness

 Meanwhile, the overall cost of care is escalating.
 Equipment, systems and staff costs are all rising faster than healthcare providers’ budgets.
 And the reimbursements from insurance companies or government health departments are not sufficient to cover them all.

-Against this backdrop, a new healthcare model is emerging.
+Against this backdrop, a new healthcare model is emerging that is known as digital health.
+Digital health innovation is changing the meaning of healthcare.
 It’s based on the simple idea that – given the right insights – people can remain healthier, longer, and therefore be less of a less burden on society.

 It seems that many of us are prepared to go to some lengths to prevent health problems before they arise – as witnessed by the proliferation of step counters and health & wellness apps.
 Taking it up a notch, we now have the technology to regularly (continuously) measure personal values such as heart rate, blood pressure and blood sugar using wearables with built-in sensors.
 Based on our unique data sets, we can receive individually tailored insights and health solutions.